mlisovyi/IML_challenge_2018/README.md

 Performance of XGBoost was compared to LightGBM with a compatible setup.
-LightGBM was found to perform fits 8x faster, while keeping a comparable precision in terms of the custom loss defined by the challenge.
+LightGBM was found to perform fits 8x faster, while keeping a comparable precision (`1.5`) in terms of the custom loss defined by the challenge.
-In particular, XGBoost took `3min 57s` per fit, while lightGBM took only `30.2 s` (both averged over 3 execution with 4 parallel jobs) Even parameter settings is faster in LightGBM: `13.3 µs ± 363 ns` vs `286 µs ± 17.5 µs`
+In particular, XGBoost took `3min 57s` per fit, while lightGBM took only `30.2 s` (both averged over 3 execution with 4 parallel jobs).
+Even parameter settings is faster in LightGBM: `13.3 µs ± 363 ns` vs `286 µs ± 17.5 µs`